 Why does hemp CBD contain less THC than cannabis CBD?
 Well, there are three different types of cannabis plants: cannabis sativa, cannabis indica, and cannabis ruderalis.
 In both cannabis sativa and indica, THC is much more potent and there is too much to keep its CBD products under the legal limit.
 Cannabis ruderalis is a low-testing THC species.
 It is also commonly known as “industrial hemp.”
 Industrial hemp has many different uses.
 Hemp is used in paper, clothing, rope, lotions, and to extract legal CBD.
 Due to its low THC levels, hemp can have its CBD extracted with no more than trace amounts of THC left in the product.

 Where Can You Find Hemp-Derived CBD Products?

 There are a ton of companies out there for you to choose from.
 However, if you are looking for a quality, locally manufactured CBD products, then CBD Infusionz is the top brand around.
 They have a nationally known brand and have even teamed up with Mr. Check Out to help bring their products to all who need it.
 Their wide variety of CBD edibles tailor to all types of consumers.
 They even have multiple vegan options and sugar-free options.
 Plus, their pricing is more than affordable.

-Even if you’re living in a state that hasn’t jumped on the marijuana bandwagon just yet, you can still treat yourself to the medical benefits of hemp-derived CBD.
+Even if you’re living in a state that hasn’t jumped on the marijuana bandwagon just yet, you can still treat yourself to hemp-derived CBD.
 But don’t forget to call and write your local and state representatives to encourage them to push for true cannabis legalization.
 That way, before long, you can get the good stuff too.